 LIMITED DEVELOPMENT AND HOLD BACKS…

 Lately you can’t help but sense that video games are starting to feel worn down or incomplete in some way.
 A missing plot point or missing game mode or even missing levels.
-I can’t help but feel like developers are being held back or limited in there work because of the greedy nature of those pulling the strings.
-I’ m sure it happens more often then not, some of there projects are purposely shelved only to be slapped on as DLC when sales start slowing down.
-Games like the Assassin’s Creed franchise keep releasing add-on’s for continuation of the main story line, that most people miss out on because they don’t deem it fair to force gamer’s into paying more for a product already purchased.
+I can’t help but feel like developers are being held back or limited in their work because of the greedy nature of those pulling the strings.
+I’ m sure it happens more often than not, some of their projects are purposely shelved only to be slapped on as DLC when sales start slowing down.
+Games like the Assassin’s Creed franchise keep releasing add-on’s for continuation of the main story line, that most people miss out on because they don’t believe its fair to force gamer’s into paying more for a product already purchased.